mila-iqia/blocks/docs/bricks_overview.rst

 When dealing with children, the life cycle actually becomes a bit more complicated.
-(The full life cycle is documented as part of the :class:`.Brick` class).
+(The full life cycle is documented as part of the :class:`.Brick` class.)
 Before allocating or initializing parameters, the parent brick calls its :meth:`.Brick.push_allocation_config` and :meth:`.Brick.push_initialization_config` methods, which configure the children.
 If you want to override the child configuration, you will need to